Kaggle/learntools/learntools/core/README.md

 I recommend following that with one or two code cells with commented-out calls to `q1.hint()` and `q1.solution()`.

-# Writing an exercise module.
+# Writing an exercise module - defining Problems

 The majority of the work in writing an exercise module is defining a `learntools.core.Problem` subclass for each of your problems.
-Your `Problem` is essentially responsible for taking care of the three forms of problem interaction described above - checking code, hinting, and showing solutions.
+Your `Problem` is essentially responsible for taking care of the three forms of interaction described above - checking code, hinting, and showing solutions.

 ## Hints